-Of yes, we had a bad morning, made a couple mistakes that we came through unscathed but I was unsettled.
+Of yes, we had a bad morning, made a couple of mistakes that we came through unscathed but I was unsettled.

 I left to play tennis and upon entering the clubhouse, my friend Kathy, the owner, told me she had something to tell me.
 She seemed a little excited and told me to make sure I stopped back in on my way out.

-Her demeanor certainly peaked my curiosity so as soon as I was done playing I went back to the clubhouse to chat with Kathy.
-I couldn't wait to hear what she had to tell me.
+Her demeanor certainly piqued my curiosity so as soon as I was done playing I went back to the clubhouse to chat with Kathy.
+I couldn’t wait to hear what she had to tell me.

 She started right in telling me about her sister having a dog that bites and how she found this trainer and how great everything is working.
 For a moment I believe I was in disbelief that she would be sharing this information at a time when I so badly needed to hear it.

-She told me that her sister has a lady who also happens to be a police officer come to her home to do in home training.
+She told me that her sister has a lady who also happens to be a police officer come to her home to do in-home training.
 She said her sister has been super happy with the results.

 Now, while I was excited to hear this let me also say this isn’t the first time someone has told me about their “miracle worker” dog trainer who I ended up hiring only to be disappointed with little to no improvement.